A "Case Study in Science"

 One For and the Other Against Dinosaur Cloning

-each team comprises specialists who provide Judges with expert testimony as:
+each team comprises five specialist types (~15 people total) who provide the Judges with expert testimony as:

 Individual Specialist and Team Responsibilities

-Because of the number of specialists who will be presenting a 1 minute (max!) testimonial each, Power Pt. or other computer-based presentations are NOT permitted.
-However, specialists ARE encouraged to dress appropriately for their roles, teams can bring placards or posters with supporting graphics, etc. or engage in other educationally worthy activities to bring a creative, but non-disruptive flair to the proceedings.
+Because of the number of specialists that will be giving a one minute (max!) testimonial, Power Pt. or other computer-based presentations are NOT permitted.
+However, specialists ARE strongly encouraged to dress appropriately for their roles; teams can bring placards or posters with supporting graphics, etc. or engage in other educationally worthy activities to generate a creative atmosphere to the proceedings.

 Judges' Responsibilities

-Before the court session, judges should designate someone as "Chief Judge" and should have predetermined how to call upon the specialists in an orderly, organized, and fair fashion, allowing each team no more than 35 minutes to plead its case.
-Judges should be prepared to pose 2 questions to the "designated hitter" for each specialist group, and the Chief Judge should make sure that the "designated hitters" question each other after each specialist group has given its testimony.
-Judges will have a chance to confer with each other briefly after hearing all of the depositions and so will have the opportunity to change their positions in response to particularly persuasive testimony or argument.
-By the end of trial, the judges will announce a majority opinion about whether to allow dinosaur cloning.
-Please be prepared to start trial on time so that we can accommodate everyone who will be giving testimony and can allow the judges enough time to ask questions and reach a decision before court is adjourned.
+Before the court session, Judges should designate one person as "Chief Judge" (and a backup Chief Judge) and should have predetermined how to call upon the specialists in an orderly, organized, and fair fashion, allowing each team no more than 20-25 minutes to plead its case.
+The Chief Judge needs to ensure that: 1.
+All Judges are prepared to begin court by each giving an oral, 30-second self-introduction (about post-Colgate careers and professional specialties); 2.
+Judges are prepared to pose one-two questions to each specialist group (divide up this responsibility appropriately); and 3. members of each specialist group have the opportunity to question each other after each specialist group has given its testimony.
+Judges will have a chance to confer with each other briefly after hearing all of the depositions and so will have the opportunity to decide their final positions in response to particularly persuasive testimony or argument.
+By the end of trial, the Judges will announce a majority opinion about whether to allow dinosaur cloning or genetic engineering to proceed.
+Please be prepared to start trial on time so that we can accommodate everyone who will be giving testimony and can allow the Judges enough time to ask questions and reach a decision before court is adjourned.
+Also please note: Judges who read directly from a prepared text will not receive full points for the questions they pose to specialists.
+Practice (out loud!) in advance so that you are at your most convincing when questioning those giving depositions!

 Grading Assessment

 Your participation in this exercise will be worth 50 points total.
-My assessment of your work will be as follows: 5 pts. for the presentation given by your group of specialists (or judges) with an additional 3 pts. (max.) awarded for creativity; 5 pts. for your individual presentation with an additional 2 pts. (max.) awarded for creativity; 35 pts. for your written report.
+My assessment of your work will be as follows: up to 5 pts. for the presentation given by your group of specialists (or Judges) with an additional 3 pts. (max.) awarded for creativity; up to 5 pts. for your individual presentation with an additional 2 pts. (max.) awarded for creativity; up to 35 pts. for your written report.

-Please note that the first two classes for Cloning I and II are very important because roles will be assigned and class will be devoted to collecting data and working with teammates.
+Please note that the three classes designated Cloning I, II and III are very important because roles will be assigned and class will be devoted to collecting data and working with teammates.
 Your full participation is expected.
 Absences because of serious illness or a family emergency will be excused if I receive notification before class; points will be deducted for any unexcused absences.
-As you can well anticipate, judges and specialist teams will be depending on all members to contribute to the success of the debate.
+As you can well anticipate, Judges and specialist teams will be depending on all members to contribute to the success of the trial.

-Your written report should follow the directions in the "responsibilities" sections above and will be graded on both its scientific/educational content and presentation.
-Good grammar and spelling as well as careful proofreading of a polished text will definitely count in your favor!
+Your written report should follow the directions in the "responsibilities" and "specific guidelines" sections above and will be graded on both its scientific/educational content and presentation.
+Good grammar and correct spelling as well as careful proofreading of a polished text will definitely count in your favor!
 Points will be awarded to those who show special creativity and develop exceptionally worthy or original ideas based on research that either builds on or goes beyond the information provided in each specialist page.
+Please click here for a pdf of project guidelines.

 Late assignments will not be accepted.
 Please note in particular that last-minute problems with computer disks, printers, internet access, etc., will be inexcusable reasons for not having your written assignment completed on time.
 Please plan ahead to avoid last-minute headaches!